 This is a regular roof with protruding windows in it.
 They are most commonly seen in large houses with attic rooms, extended one storey bungalows, or on 1960’s semi detached properties.

 The term ‘gable’ refers to the section of the wall which sits in an A shape between the two, interlocking sloping roof sides.
-Gables are the most commonly seen roof type in the UK, perhaps because these triangle shaped structures are ideal for countries with high rain and snow fall – giving neither an easy opportunity to settle.
+Gables are the most commonly seen roof type in the UK (specifically Edinburgh), perhaps because these triangle shaped structures are ideal for countries with high rain and snow fall – giving neither an easy opportunity to settle.
 This is a really good benefit as harsh weather conditions can easily cause roof damage which could lead to long term structural problems, damp, draughts and leaks.

 They are also the easiest to build, very cost effective, and offer the home owner a wide variety of materials to choose from.
 However, one of the most attractive elements of a gable roofed property is the additional space they offer in the rafters.
 Homeowners really appreciate having either loft space for storage, or the possibility of extending up and creating a more structured loft extension.

 These are similar in design to gable roofs, but have four sloping sides rather than two.
 All four sides are of equal length, and they form a ridge at the top where they meet.
 Hip roofs are especially good for high wind areas as they are very stable, and they can deal with snow and rain easily too, with no possibility of standing water causing issues.
 Pretty much any material can be used to construct a hip roof, so they are a very flexible option.
 They also offer the option of an extension if a property owner chooses to go down that route.
 However, hip roofs are more expensive than cable roofs because they use more materials and are more complex to build.
+These kinds of roofs are very common in the Edinburgh area.

 There are several different forms of hip roof, with the simple hip being the one described here, and the most popular in general.
 The cross-hipped roof is similar to a simple hip, and is basically two of those used on one property which has to wings.
 The pace where the two meet is called a ‘valley’, and this area must be properly waterproofed as it vulnerable to pooling.
 Finally there is the half hipped roof, which is like a simple hip design with eaves, created by shortening the length of two sides.